-Plan 1: Interest rates are currently 1.1%.
+Interest rates are currently 1.25%.
 There's no set date for Plan 1 interest updates.

-Plan 2: Interest rates are updated each September in line with the Retail Price Index from March of that year.
-In September 2019 the RPI was 2.4%, meaning Plan 2 students accrue interest at a rate of up to 5.4%, depending on income.
+Interest rates are updated each September in line with the Retail Price Index from March of that year.
+During your course, interest is normally set at the RPI rate plus 3%.
+After you finish, it depends on your income.

 You may wonder how you’re going to pay off your student loan, particularly when you get a statement through from the Student Loans Company.